 - Clement Dona, aged 22, who landed in America from Austria, in 1900

-- Fedele Dona, aged 21, who emigrated to the United States from Fondo, Italy, in 1908
+- Fedele Dona, aged 21, who immigrated to the United States from Fondo, Italy, in 1908

 - Germano Dona, aged 20, who landed in America from Brez, Italy, in 1908

-- Francesco Dona, aged 42, who emigrated to the United States from Fondo, Italy, in 1909
+- Francesco Dona, aged 42, who immigrated to the United States from Fondo, Italy, in 1909

-- Attilio Dona, aged 37, who emigrated to the United States from Garbagna, Piedmont, in 1909
+- Attilio Dona, aged 37, who immigrated to the United States from Garbagna, Piedmont, in 1909

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)